Editorial Policies

 Fair Play

-Editors should make fair and unbiased decisions independent of commercial consideration and ensure a fair and appropriate peer-review process.
+Editors should make fair and unbiased decisions independent of commercial considerations and ensure a fair and appropriate peer-review process.
 The editor must ensure that each manuscript received by the journal is reviewed for its intellectual content without regard to the sex, gender, race, religion, citizenship, etc. of the authors.
 Editors are in a powerful position by making decisions on publications, which makes it very important that this process is as fair and unbiased as possible.

 Confidentiality